Traumatism/Smog/README.md

 ### Features

-* Delete data from database
 * Export to json or plain text
 * Add a workspace system
 * Multiple queries executions with ";" or "&&"
-* Execute system commands with "!" prefix

 ## THIS IS IN BETA